aws/aws-xray-sdk-go/README.md

 	doSomething(output)
 }
 ```
-*Segment creation is not necessary in environments where segments are bootstrapped automatically (e.g. AWS Lambda)*
+*Segment creation is not necessary in AWS Lambda functions, where segments are created automatically*

 **AWS SDK V2 Instrumentation**